The Week (1933)

-The Week was a radical British newspaper from 1933 until 1941.
+The Week was a British newspaper from 1933 until 1941, described by its founder as an "extreme left-wing news sheet".

 Marxist journalist Claud Cockburn launched the first British publication known as The Week as a newsletter in the spring of 1933, after he had returned from reporting on Germany.
 It focused on the rise of fascism.
-Jessica Mitford attributed the journal's influence to its use of undercover sources.
+Jessica Mitford in A Fine Old Conflict attributed the journal's influence to its use of undercover sources.
 It ceased publication in 1941.